This article may contain compensated links. Read the full disclosure.

 Add 1 cup of baking soda and 1-2 inches of water to the pot or pan and bring to boil for 10-15 minutes.
 Scrub lightly to remove burn marks and build up.

 Empty dishwasher and place dishwasher safe cup in dishwasher rack, filled with white vinegar.
 Complete dishwasher cycle.
 Remove cup and sprinkle baking soda around dishwasher.
 Run full cycle again.
-More detailed instructions here.
+More detailed instructions.

 Showerhead & faucet

-Using a bag big enough to fit over your shower head (a zip lock bag is good), fill with 3/4 cup of baking soda and 1 cup of vinegar.
+Using a bag big enough to fit over your shower head (a sandwich-sized zip lock bag is perfect), fill with 3/4 cup of baking soda and 1 cup of vinegar.
 Tie bag over your showerhead or faucet and leave for several hours to break down scum and build up.
-Detailed instructions here.

 Mix equal parts baking soda and water together to form a paste.
 Use a scrubbing brush or toothbrush to scrub mixture into grout in circular motions.
 Rinse and repeat as needed.